Three Nations Energy

 Located on approximately 8 hectares of land, the solar farm is a $7.76 million project consisting of 6,500 solar modules that produces 2.2 megawatts.
 This facility replaces 25 per cent of the diesel generated electricity in Fort Chipewyan with solar generated electricity and harkens a new era of clean energy in Fort Chipewyan.

-Three Nations Energy (3NE) is owned in equal shares by the Athabasca Chipewyan and Mikisew Cree First Nations and the Métis Association of Fort Chipewyan.
+Three Nations Energy (3NE) is owned in equal shares by the Athabasca Chipewyan and Mikisew Cree First Nations and the Fort Chipewyan Métis Nation.
 This means the community now owns one quarter of the energy production in Fort Chipewyan.

 - The solar farm provides about 40 jobs to local community members.